 The New Normal.
 Using habit replacement looping as a learning tool involves a process by which new behaviors become automatic and automatic means that you have advanced to a new normal.
 Congratulations are in order since old habits are hard to break and new habits are hard to form.
 The good news is that, through repetition, it is possible to eliminate bad habits and substitute and maintain positive new habits.
 Creating positive learning habits is fundamental to establishing proper learning patterns.
 Learning is foundational to personal development and learning how to learn is a key to sustained vitality, personal development, self-actualization and success.
 You can improve your learning skills if you understand and engage in effectively using, the habit replacement loop,

 Bernard Luskin, Ed.D., LMFT is a licensed marriage and family therapist and school psychologist specializing in media and learning psychology.
 Bernie Luskin has served as Chancellor, President and CEO of eight colleges and universities.
 He has been president and CEO of a number of educational television networks and private sector companies.
 Luskin is also founding Director of the MA, Ph.D., Ed.D. and PsyD programs in Media Psychology and Higher Education Leadership at UCLA, Fielding, Claremont and Touro Graduate Universities.
 Bernie Luskin has authored ten books, numerous television series and served as faculty for many universities, including UCLA, USC, CSULA and CSU Fullerton, Pepperdine University, Touro, Claremont and Fielding Graduate Universities.
-He is past President of the Society for Media Psychology and Technology of the American Psychological Association and a Clinical Member of the California Association of Marriage and Family Therapy.
+He is past President of the Society for Media Psychology and Technology of the American Psychological Association, an APA Fellow and a Clinical Member of the California Association of Marriage and Family Therapy.

 Special thanks for assistance to: